 - Increase traffic

-Blog and business goals need to be specific and measurable.
+Your blogging goals need to be specific and measurable.

 - Create a tripwire product to generate $100 per month

 In addition, we’ve specified how much we want to grow our email list and how much we want to increase our traffic.

 - Click on the card

 - Located the “Checklist” option on the right side of the card